Farama-Foundation/Minigrid/README.md

 This environment has multiple objects of assorted types and colors.
 The agent receives a textual string as part of its observation telling it which object to pick up.
-Picking up the wrong object produces a negative reward.
+Picking up the wrong object terminates the episode with zero reward.

 ### Go-to-door environment